menu

 Kelly is a blue-collar town, with 54.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kelly is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Kelly who work in personal care services (42.17%), legal occupations (3.61%), and office and administrative support (0.00%).

-Being a small town, Kelly does not have a public transit system used by locals to get to and from work.
+Kelly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Kelly in 2022 was $34,826, which is middle income relative to Wyoming and the nation.
 This equates to an annual income of $139,304 for a family of four.